Dockbox-OSS/Hartshorn/README.md

 }
 ```

-Bringing it all together, we can now use our `SampleService` to print "Hello World!" to the console.
+Finally, we can bring everything together and print "Hello World!" to the console using our `SampleService`.

 ```java
 public static void main(String[] args) {